Event-based Continuous Color Video Decompression from Single Frames: Method

 \subsection{Continuous Event-based Trajectory Field}

 To model long-range motions, one needs to carefully choose the motion representation.
-Naively, flow defined on discrete steps can be directly regressed from a motion network.
+Naively, flow defined at discrete timestamps can be directly regressed using a motion network.
 However, the problem with this formulation is that the motion is completely unconstrained and does not exploit the temporal smoothness of the pixel trajectories.

-Motion priors in terms of motion basis have been proposed to address this issue in 3D dynamic motion modeling~\cite{wang2021neural, li2023dynibar, li2023generative}.
-For a set of points $X_0 = \{x_0 \dots x_N\}$ defined at beginning of the video, and a set of basis values defined on frame timestamps $\theta_T = \{\theta_0 \dots \theta_T\}$, the trajectory of $N$ points can be modeled by multiplying the motion coefficients per point $\alpha(x_i)$ and the corresponding basis values.
-This is usually modeled by a matrix multiplication:
+Motion priors in terms of motion basis have been proposed to address this issue in 3D dynamic motion modeling~\cite{wang2021neural,li2023dynibar,li2023generative}.
+The motion trajectories of a set of point seeds $\{\bx_i(0)=\bu_i\}_{i=1}^{\numPoints}$ defined at the beginning of the video, with $\bu=(x,y)^\top$, over a set of frame timestamps $\{t_j\}_{j=1}^{\numTimestamps}$ can be modeled as

+where $\alpha_k(\bu_i)$ are motion coefficients (per seed point) with respect to basis values (at frame timestamps) $\theta_{k,j}=:\mB$.
+Here, $\mB$ is a set of shared parameters that do not depend on the input.
+However, this formulation does not allow for querying arbitrary time, as $\mB$ is fix-sized.

+Events are quasi-continuous in nature, hence we propose representing their trajectory field using a continuous-time function~\cite{wang2021neural}.
+We replace $\mB$ with a set of $\numBases$ learned basis functions $\{g^{\theta}_k(t)\}_{k=1}^{\numBases}$, $t \in \Real$.
+This continuous formulation allows the network to map the quasi-continuous motion information of events to continuous trajectories.
+Specifically, the trajectory corresponding to a seed point $\bu_i$ is given by

+where the two main changes with respect to \eqref{eq:pointtrajectories:discretetime} are that the basis changed from discrete-time to continuous-time and the query time can be any $t$, not just the finite set $\{t_j\}$.